SkygearIO/guides/intro/integration/js.md

 # Using Skygear JS SDK with other frameworks

 Skygear JS SDK can be used with various frameworks smoothly to boost your development.
+You can find the source code of [a demo project integrated with Angular project](https://github.com/skygear-demo/skygear-angular) and [Ionic](https://github.com/skygear-demo/skygear-ionic).

 # Setting up the build process